-- Is my child at risk of complications from this condition?
+- Is my child likely to have complications from this condition?

 - Does my child need treatment?
 If this is due to an infection, should my child take antibiotics?

 - What can I do to help make my child more comfortable?
-What foods should my child avoid?
+Are there foods my child shouldn't eat?

-- What signs or symptoms should prompt me to call you while my child is recovering?
+- What symptoms should prompt me to call you while my child is recovering?

 - When can my child return to school?

 Your child's doctor might ask: